farmera/sare_grant/study_results_drones.md

 The values representing each data point (there are six per treatment group) are index values averaged over a set of 30,000 pixels representing an area of 100 ft by 20 ft.
 All points of error previously discussed regarding the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth, and a hundred others are focused in every point in the graph.
 And yet in spite of this we see a very logical pattern of correlation.
-These particular data were captured on July 28, 2017 at the height of the grand growth phase.
+These data were captured on July 28, 2017 at the height of the grand growth phase.
 The index type shown is NDVI.